Create a CI/CD pipeline for Python with Azure DevOps Starter

 DevOps Starter creates a Git repository in Azure Repos or GitHub.
 To view the repository and make code changes to your application, do the following:

 To view the repository clone URL, select Clone from the top right of the browser.
 You can clone your Git repository in your favorite IDE.
-In the next few steps, you can use the web browser to make and commit code changes directly to the master branch.
+In the next few steps, you can use the web browser to make and commit code changes directly to the main branch.

 On the left, go to the app/templates/app/index.html file.